Built by a human and an AI. On purpose.

 In February 2026, Jim did something unusual.
 He gave one of his AI agents a name, a persistent memory system, and a heartbeat — a scheduled process that runs autonomously, checks its own integrity, and reaches out when something matters.
 He didn't build a smarter tool.
 He built a partner.

-What Vanguard noticed
+What the agent noticed

 Agent reputation is broken.